sebastianst/GenesisZ/README.md

                         Set the type of solver explicitly.
-Otherwise GenesisZ tries to infer the type from the binary name (equi* -> tromp, sa-solver -> silentarmy) -v, --verbose         verbose output
+Otherwise GenesisZ tries to infer the type from the binary name (equi* -> tromp, sa-solver -> silentarmy) -T THREADS, --threads THREADS
+                        How many CPU threads to use when solving with Tromp.
+  -v, --verbose         verbose output
 ```